Physics-Informed BEV World Model

 Abstract

 A major challenge in deploying world models is the trade-off between size and performance.
 Large world models can capture rich physical dynamics but require massive computing resources, making them impractical for edge devices.
 Small world models are easier to deploy but often struggle to learn accurate physics, leading to poor predictions.
-We propose the Physics-Informed BEV World Model (PIWM), a compact model designed to efficiently capture physical interactions in bird's-eye-view (BEV) representations.
-PIWM uses Soft Mask during training to improve dynamic object modeling and future prediction.
-We also introduce simple yet effective techniques Warm Start for inference to enhance prediction quality with zero-shot model.
-Experiments on 2,000 driving episodes from HighwayEnv show that PIWM achieves more accurate and physically consistent predictions than baseline small models, while remaining lightweight enough for potential deployment on edge computing platforms.
+To address this, we propose the Physics-Informed BEV World Model (PIWM), a compact model designed to efficiently capture physical interactions in bird’s-eye-view (BEV) representations.
+PIWM incorporates a Soft Mask mechanism during training to improve dynamic object modeling and future prediction.
+We also introduce a simple yet effective inference technique called Warm Start, which enhances prediction quality even in zero-shot settings.
+Experiments demonstrate that, at the same parameter scale (400M), PIWM surpasses the baseline by 60.6% in weighted overall score.
+Moreover, even when compared to the largest baseline model (400M), the smallest PIWM variant (130M with Soft Mask) achieves a 7.4% higher weighted overall score while delivering 28% faster inference speed.

 What is Soft Mask?